hdepl/python-vt/readme.txt

 vt-server.py will be running in Cloud Server.

-Keywords used in this application as, bread, continue, def, elif, else, finally, for, from, global, if, import, in, input, return, try, while
+Keywords used in this application as, break, continue, def, elif, else, finally, for, from, global, if, import, in, input, return, try, while

 Soft Keywords used in the application match, case, type